 Online communities for nervous flyers are full of these moments:

-Another passenger pressed the call button during turbulence and told the attendant they were panicking.
-The attendant sat on the armrest and talked to them about their kids for ten minutes until the bumps stopped.
+A passenger told an Air Canada flight attendant about their fear.
+An off-duty pilot overheard, switched seats to sit next to them, and talked them through the entire flight.
+Another passenger pressed the call button during turbulence, and the attendant sat on the armrest and talked about her kids for ten minutes until the bumps stopped.
 No training manual told her to do that — she just cared.

 These aren't exceptions.
 This is how crews respond to nervous flyers because they're human beings who chose a job that involves taking care of people.